 The steps for verification are usually listed on the recommendation form itself, and often simply require entering the corresponding recommendation ID and expiration date.
 Once verified, employees should take a picture of both the customer's ID and the doctor's recommendation for their records as an extra precautionary measure.
 If a customer presents an expired doctor's recommendation and is not 21 years of age or older, then unfortunately they will not be allowed to shop in the store.

-Bonus tip: 💡 You might want to consider creating an opportunity for customers to apply for a Medical Recommendation while they wait.
+You might want to consider creating an opportunity for customers to apply for a Medical Recommendation while they wait.
 This has potential to increase basket sizes for customers who like to shop and who like to smoke.
 Customers who have medical recommendations can purchase more than recreational customers.
 You can do this with an iPad or tablet in the lobby.

-1. Create or update the customer’s profile: For new customers, it is important to take the time to collect and store all available information.
-This data can be invaluable when it comes to future reference points for reporting or marketing campaigns.
-Additionally, asking questions like "where did you hear about us" can help inform marketing budget decisions and strategies around where more attention or resources are needed.
 When it comes to returning customers, it's good practice to confirm their existing data is accurate and up-to-date.
 Check customer notes for any outstanding issues or recent events they may have experienced; many dispensaries use the customer notes field to record items such as product returns or instructions like "get manager on next visit.”

-2. Monitor the budroom and send in the next guest: As a receptionist, it is important to understand when the next customer can enter the retail floor.
+As a receptionist, it is important to understand when the next customer can enter the retail floor.

-A few strategies that may be helpful include: closely monitoring cameras or windows to check how busy the sales staff is and allowing customers in only when there are sufficient personnel to help them; providing social distancing markers inside and outside of the store, or creating a clear queue that is easy to follow.
+A few strategies that may be helpful include: closely monitoring video surveillance cameras or windows to check how busy the sales staff is and allowing customers in only when there are sufficient personnel to help them; providing social distancing markers inside and outside of the store, or creating a clear queue that is easy to follow.
 Then, be sure to notify customers immediately of their turn so they don't have to wait in line longer than needed.

 A great customer service technique to try during especially busy times is to engage customers in conversation while they wait.
 As the receptionist, you can ensure the customer has all of the necessary questions and suggestions ready before they enter the showroom, helping to minimize waiting times for other customers.
 Additionally, chatting with a customer provides an opportunity to connect and create a more personal experience.